 Pašić strove to maintain the Radical Party's dominant position on the Serbian political scene thanks to the unswerving support of peasants and the voters of peasant roots47 (there was property qualification and not universal suffrage).
 Maintaining this support over an extended period of time required cultivating such values dear to the peasant electorate as collectivism, patriarchalism, and egalitarianism, even at the price of stalling modernization as the peasants did not want change.
-They valued tradition and were satisfied with their land ownership which they considered fundamental for maintaining and continuing their way of life although the majority of farms were autarchic and provided only minimal subsistence.48 The triad of Pašić, the Radical Party and peasant masses projected the collective ideal of the state and goals of the poor, agrarian and mostly classless society in the late 19th century.
-The Radicals rejected the liberal ideology in favor of the conservative and traditionalist program whose fundamental premises were social equality and collectivism.49 The Radicals were the only political party communicating with the masses using the language, phrases and comparisons referring to the peasant experience, and consequently their message was not only understandable but also enthusiastically received.50
+They valued tradition and were satisfied with their land ownership which they considered fundamental for maintaining and continuing their way of life although the majority of farms were autarchic and provided only minimal subsistence.48 The triad of Pašić, the Radical Party and peasant masses projected the collective ideal of the state and goals of the poor, agrarian and mostly classless society in the late nineteenth century.
+The Radicals rejected the liberal ideology in favor of the conservative and traditionalist program whose fundamental premises were social equality and collectivism.49 The Radicals were the only political party communicating with the masses using the language, phrases and comparisons referring to the peasant experience and consequently their message was not only understandable but also enthusiastically received.50

 Pašić and the so-called Old Radicals identified with the people and viewed the party and peasant nation as one.
 Pašić emphasized the organic character of this connection.
 With the Radical Party representing 85% of society, he considered its absolute dominance in the Skupština only natural.
-Pašić's conception of democracy was not based on real pluralism.51 This was opposed by Independent Radicals arguing that modern political parties had to refer to clear sociopolitical divisions and promoting the idea of the modern left called 'radical democracy' by Jovan Žujović52 but the 'independents' never prevailed for a longer period.
+Pašić's conception of democracy was not based on real pluralism.51 This was opposed by Independent Radicals arguing that modern political parties had to refer to clear socio-political divisions and promoting the idea of the modern left called "radical democracy" by Jovan Žujović52 but the "independents" never prevailed for a longer period.

 Pašić treated the Skupština dominated by the Radical Party's peasant MPs as an omnipotent organ (absolutization of parliament), its powers transgressing parliamentary democracy.
 Dubravka Stojanović compares it to the National Convention in France during the French Revolution.
-Pašić viewed the Skupština as the holder of absolute power realized through the appropriation of the prerogatives of the executive branch of government and giving unlimited legitimization
+Pašić viewed the Skupština as the holder of absolute power realized through the appropriation of the prerogatives of the executive branch of government and giving unlimited legitimization to the prime minister's actions.53 The opponents of Pašić's regime accused him of

-47 In 1903-1905, there were some 25-30% peasant MPs so they did not dominate the Skupština; D. Parusheva, 'Political elites in the Balkans, Nineteenth and Early Twentieth Century: Routes to Career', Études Balkaniques 4 (2000), p.
+47 In 1903-1905, there were some 25-30% peasant MPs so they did not dominate the Skupština.
+D. Parusheva, "Political elites in the Balkans, Nineteenth and Early Twentieth Century: Routes to Career", Études balkaniques, 2000, no. 4, p.
 76.